microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecurityIncident.md

     - `[DetailedRoles <String[]>]`: Detailed description of the entity role/s in an alert.
 Values are free-form.
     - `[RemediationStatus <String>]`: evidenceRemediationStatus
     - `[RemediationStatusDetails <String>]`: Details about the remediation status.
-    - `[Roles <String[]>]`: The role/s that an evidence entity represents in an alert, e.g., an IP address that is associated with an attacker will have the evidence role Attacker.
+    - `[Roles <String[]>]`: The role/s that an evidence entity represents in an alert, for example, an IP address that is associated with an attacker has the evidence role Attacker.
     - `[Tags <String[]>]`: Array of custom tags associated with an evidence instance, for example, to denote a group of devices, high-value assets, etc.
     - `[Verdict <String>]`: evidenceVerdict
   - `[FirstActivityDateTime <DateTime?>]`: The earliest activity associated with the alert.